VipulBhardwaj20051995/primefurniture/CONTRIBUTING.md

 Please read through this document before submitting any issues or pull requests to ensure we have all the necessary information to effectively respond to your bug report or contribution.

+Now using node v18.19.0 (npm v10.2.3)

+npm WARN deprecated rimraf@3.0.2: Rimraf versions prior to v4 are no longer supported npm WARN deprecated glob@7.2.3: Glob versions prior to v9 are no longer supported

 ## Reporting Bugs/Feature Requests